camillecoding/cryptocurrencies/README.md

 # Cryptocurrencies
 This project cleaned raw crypto data before running it through an unsupervised Machine Learning algorithm.
-The objective is to discover which coins meet the Accounting firms metrics for investment.
+The objective is to discover which coins meet my client's metrics for investment.

 ## Analysis ##